VasilisVas1/chest-xray-pneumonia-cnn-study/README.md

-# Pneumonia Detection from Chest X-Rays: An Experimental Comparison of Deep Learning Architectures
+# Pneumonia Detection from Chest X-Rays: Comparison of Deep Learning Architectures

 This repository accompanies the study "Pneumonia Detection from Chest X-Rays: An Experimental Comparison of Deep Learning Architectures".
 It provides all code, notebooks, trained models, and documentation necessary to reproduce the experiments.